tbunreal/ubuntugamefixes/Borderlands3/README.md

 Once done with the playonlinux script, right click Borderlands3Fix.bash (which should be in your home directory) and run as a program

+playonlinux as time of writing has outdated dxvk versions.
+Download the new ones from my dxvk presository

 If you need to install / run an extractor, do that now from this playonlinux virtual drive.
 You can now create a shortcut in playonlinux to your borderlands3.exe and run!